 How Does It Work?

-When you invest via a real estate crowdfunding platform, you become a limited partner in the investment- which can vary by project.
+When you invest via a real estate crowdfunding platform, you become a limited partner in the investment, which can vary by project.
 You really need to look at the project when deciding.
 Some projects are debt-based, meaning that you are providing a loan that is secured by the property.
-Some projects are debt-based, but you're actually investing in a third-party note tied to the performance of the underlying real estate investment.
+Other projects might be debt-based as well, but you're actually investing in a third-party note tied to the performance of the underlying real estate investment.

 Some projects are equity-based, which means you are investing in a fund, such as a REIT, which holds a property or multiple properties and you'll receive cash flow as well as some of the upside in appreciation.